mageprince/magento2-buynow/README.md

 # Notice

-We do not provide support for placing the Buy Now button on related, upsell, wishlist, or any other locations, as it requires overriding core phtml files, which isn't a good idea for an extension.<b>Please be aware that many paid or free versions of the Buy Now module override these core files</b>.
-Instead, use this piece of code to add the Buy Now button to custom product templates, sliders, widgets, static blocks, etc.
+We do not provide support for placing the Buy Now button on related, upsell, wishlist, or any other locations, as it requires overriding core phtml files, which isn't a good idea for an extension. <b>Please be aware that many paid or free versions of the Buy Now module override these core files</b>.
+Instead, use this piece of code to add the Buy Now button to custom product templates.

     $buyNowBtnHtml = $this->getLayout()
         ->createBlock(\Mageprince\BuyNow\Block\Product\ListProduct::class)
         ->setProduct($_item)
+        ->setButtonTitle('Buy Now')
         ->setTemplate('Mageprince_BuyNow::buynow.phtml')
         ->toHtml();
     echo $buyNowBtnHtml;